isovera/isovera.github.io/drupal-design-guide/index.md

 # Drupal Design Guide
 This is a living document developed by [Isovera](https://www.isovera.com/) to help design agencies work better with developers in creating responsive websites with Drupal.

 The guide documents the best practices and pitfalls that we’ve experienced when collaborating with external design agencies on responsive websites.
 This guide is a work in progress and we are constantly refining our development process.
-Please [contact us](https://www.isovera.com/contact-us) Feel free to review, absorb, and share.
+Please [contact us](https://www.isovera.com/contact-us) with any feedback or questions.

 ## Preface